 While Vodafone shares suffered in the past from a series of loss-making quarters, Vodafone’s strong commitment to divesting non-core businesses and cutting operational and unnecessary capital expenditures is setting the company back on the right track.

 With widening EBITDA margins, better OPEX and CAPEX management and the divestitures of loss-making operations, Vodafone continues to grow its top line and improve its bottom line, as shown by the fast-improving operating profits (€4 billion in 2019 vs. a €1 billion loss the year prior).
 At the time of writing, Vodafone had no intention of cutting its dividend for 2020.

-Now we’ve explained the reasons why some investors consider Vodafone one of the best stocks to buy, you may want to invest for yourself.
-If so, we’re going to show you to how to invest in stocks on our recommended UK stockbroker, eToro.
+Now we’ve explained the reasons why some investors consider buying Vodafone stocks, we’re going to show you to how to invest in stocks on a stock broker platform

 If you want to buy Vodafone shares on another platform, the process remains similar.